Flak jacket: Ballistic protection

+Non-ballistic protection

 The multiple layers of Ballistic Nylon in these jackets were only slash resistant, while the Doron plates were capable of protecting against bayonet thrusts and stabs.

 It was not until 1970, that the U.S. National Institute of Justice, which now publishes test and performance standards for body armor, began a deliberate program to develop body armor for law enforcement personnel that would be effective against specific threats that were common causes of officer injury and death.
 At the time that included .38 Special and .22 Long Rifle bullets, in particular, and also bullets from 9mm, .45, and .32 caliber firearms.

 Materials

 The first flak jackets consisted of manganese steel plates sewn into a waistcoat made of cotton canvas, with later revisions of the vest, the waistcoat was made of ballistic nylon (a material engineered by the DuPont company); therefore, flak jackets functioned as an evolved form of plate armor or brigandine.
 The first flak jacket weighed 22 lb.